 The purpose of this fund is to provide financial support to the Arts and Theater programs at the University of Alaska Southeast.
 Expenditures from this fund may include special program support and equipment grants, student scholarships, performance underwriting and the sponsoring of guest performances and cultural arts events on campus.
 Students applying for the scholarship must be pursuing a minor in theatre and follow the established scholarship application process for the University of Alaska.

 UAS partners with Perseverance Theatre to offer courses in acting and directing as well as internships.
 A recent Perseverance second stage production was directed by a UAS student and featured two UAS students in lead roles.
 Daughter Ann Boochever said, "The collaboration between the University of Alaska Southeast and Juneau’s Perseverance Theater is unique.
 Few universities in the nation can provide a program in theater that includes actual training with a professional theater company.
 Expanding the drama program should help UAS attract more students."

 The Connie Boochever fund has a balance of roughly $300,000, with more than $35,000 currently available to be awarded.
-Judge Boochever donated an additional $100,000 to a campaign to upgrade a trail around Auke Lake.
-“It is fitting that a portion of the money go to the new Auke Lake Trail.
+Judge Boochever has also donated $100,000 to a campaign to upgrade a trail around Auke Lake.
+"It is fitting that a portion of the money go to the new Auke Lake Trail.
 My dad used to fly fish on Auke Lake.
-When he was Head of the Juneau Planning Commission he worked on the Site Selection Committee that chose Auke Lake as the site of the new Southeastern branch of the University of Alaska,” said Ann Boochever.
+When he was Head of the Juneau Planning Commission he worked on the Site Selection Committee that chose Auke Lake as the site of the new Southeastern branch of the University of Alaska," said Ann Boochever.